RTVIProcessor

 The RTVIProcessor

-is the main coordinator for RTVI protocol communication between clients and your Pipecat application.
-It manages service configuration, handles client actions, and coordinates function calls.
+manages bidirectional communication between clients and your Pipecat application.
+It processes client messages, handles service configuration, executes actions, and coordinates function calls.

 Client Ready State